awestover/thoughts/content/0stack/Causal Scrubbing Notes.md

 Also, apparently rewriting the circuit is kind of problematic.
 Maybe it's because there are lots of ways that you could do this?

 **Challenges**

-Maybe there is some "irreducibility" --- the thoughts of a powerful AI can't be simplified / it's hard to find human understandable explanations for them.
+0: Maybe there is some "irreducibility" --- the thoughts of a powerful AI can't be simplified / it's hard to find human understandable explanations for them.

-**1: False hypotheses which make correct predictions**
-- neglecting both helpful and anti-helpful mechanisms?
+**1: False hypotheses which make correct predictions** Neglecting both helpful and anti-helpful mechanisms?

-**2: Underestimating interference by neglecting correlations**
-Obs: if you have an error term, and you split it and forget that the two things are correlated, then this decreases the variance of your error.
+**2: Underestimating interference by neglecting correlations** *Obs: if you have an error term, and you split it and forget that the two things are correlated, then this decreases the variance of your error.*
 I guess this is bad.

 In general, if you pick up some slack somewhere like this, then it's possible to "spend" it later, making the situation worse somehow.